jonatasrmoura/FrontEndJS/README.md

 # FrontEndJS
- application focused on pagination and front-end with JavaScript
+ application focused on pagination and front-end with JavaScript.